htmldbjs/htmldbjs/docs/methods/registerFormToggleEvents.md

 ### `HTMLDB.registerFormToggleEvents`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method finds and attaches suitable toggle events to the `form` elements.

 #### Description